Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ## Radar CNI Cool Off Lamp

-Illuminates to indicate an overtemperature situation in the avionics cooling system.
+Illuminates to indicate an over-temperature situation in the avionics cooling system.